Last updated on December 21st, 2022 at 12:11 pm

 As a result, Christians worshiped in secret and were unlikely to hold Christmas celebrations.
 In 1873, the Meiji government eliminated the ban, allowing Christians to celebrate openly.

 It was during the 20th century that Christmas really took off in Japan.
 A luxury grocery store called Meijiya made headlines in 1904 by displaying a Christmas tree in its window.
-The trendy shop inspired competitors to do the same in the years that followed.
+The trendy shop inspired competitors to do the same in the following years.

 After World War II, Christmas continued to grow in popularity throughout the country.
 When the Japanese economy boomed during the 1980s, gift-giving during the holiday season became a way to show one’s status and connections to Western culture.